RishabhRD/rs-stl/README.md

 C++ STL is a brilliant piece of work by Alex Stepanov and provides highly composable algorithms over C++ iterators.

-C++ iterators are generalization over pointers.
+C++ ranges expose iterators for traversal and algorithms.
+Iterators are generalization of pointers.
 However, pointers would be too unsafe for using as API in rust.
-Instead, rs-stl work over `Positions`.
-Positions are generalization over indexes.
+Instead, rs-stl expose `Positions` and Positions are generalization of indexes.

 ## rs-stl model